lorin/tortoise-hare-alloy/README.md

 An implementation of Robert Floyd's cycle detection algorithm in Alloy 6.

+For more details, see my blog post: [The Tortoise and the Hare in Alloy](https://surfingcomplexity.blog/2024/11/27/the-tortoise-and-the-hare-in-alloy/)

 See also: [The Tortoise and the Hare in TLA+](https://github.com/lorin/tla-tortoise-hare)

 ## Example trace